zcabeto/StretchProj/README.md

 Defenses Include
 - Encryption (plain -> hash -> https)
 - Input Safety (none -> sanitise -> encode)
-- URL Safety (any url text -> restricted CORS -> limited url text)
+- URL Safety (any url text -> limited url text -> restricted CORS)

 Attacks Include
-- A01: CORS illegal access
+- A01: CORS illegal access (comment as user)
-- A02: Network Sniffing
+- A02: Network Sniffing (see, crack, pass-the-hash)
 - A03: SQL Injection
-- A03: Cross-Site Scripting
+- A03: Cross-Site Scripting (XSS)

-### TODO Planning
-- 25-26/08: Reformat some frontend.
-- 27-30/08: Writeups for all of the sections.
-- PRESENTATIONS 04-06/09

 ### SETUP AND RUN INSTRUCTIONS
 If one wishes to run this locally to their own device, from the root folder (where this README.md lies) run with the following commands.
 View from http://localhost:3000.
 - chmod +x run.sh
 - ./run.sh

-### CLOSEUP TODO
+### TODO Planning
-- 25-26/08 - run XSS across sessions if possible. get CORS to access & how to block. extra page listing hrefs log with times + crackstation.net link.
+- 26/08 - extra page listing hrefs log with times + crackstation.net link. index save protections.
-- 27-29/08 - use CORS to run commands. set up https.
+- 27-29/08 - set up https. rewrite XSS guide on comments. make CORS vulnerability query - pass username to comment page to comment as user.
 - 30/08 - (re)writeup Encryption Defence, Input Safety Defence, URL Safety Defence. writeup A01 & A02. writeup index. finish up any previous stuff.

 - A02 - Set up a url listener.
 Writeup A02 monitor urls MitM (log window.location.hrefs) stopped w https (can send can't receive).